naiarako/naiara-korta-martiartu/_pages/about.md

 layout: about
 title: about
 permalink: /
-description: Postdoctoral Researcher at University of Bern.
-Email: naiara.korta@iap.unibe.ch
+description: Postdoctoral Researcher at University of Bern

 profile:
   align: right